 Monday I go to the supermarket and do errands outside the house.
 Buy gifts or stop at the dry cleaners.
 Banking gymnastics as my grandfather used to call it.

-Wednesday and Thursday I go to the garden at my daughter’s school, or meetings of the other activities that I do like the garden club, or do the washing and ironing.
+Wednesday and Thursday I go to the garden at my kid’s school, or meetings of the other activities that I do like the garden club, or do the washing and ironing.

 Friday ideally is the day that I cook a new recipe for the blog, and I take the pictures.
 I clean the house.
 Sometimes I get together with people living in Houston to organize activities related to blogging.